 “Your heart’s voice is your true voice.
 It is easy to ignore it, for sometimes it says what we’d rather it did not – and it is so hard to risk the things we have.
 But what life are we living, if we don’t live by our hearts?
 Not a true one.
 And the person living it is not the true you”.

-Those of us who sing often share the belief that singing is a naturally healing process, and many cultures and communities that sing together do so as a way to access joy, both individually and as a group, thus intensifying their social bonds and sense of community.
-This could easily be dismissed as unscientific hippy nonsense – particularly in these times of rampant reductionism – so it is very satisfying to be able to share the science behind the experience – if you would like to understand how singing heals, read on!
+Those of us who sing commonly believe that singing is a naturally healing activity, and many cultures and communities that sing together do so as a way to access joyful feelings, both individually and as a group, thus intensifying social bonds and the sense of community.
+This belief could easily be dismissed as unscientific ‘new age’ nonsense – particularly in these times of rampant reductionism – so it is highly satisfying for me to be able to share the science behind the joy singers experience.
+If you would like to understand how singing heals, read on!

 The heart and the voice both function as powerful metaphors in our everyday language.
-We can “speak from the heart”, “sing our heart out”, feel our heart is “bursting” with emotion, or “full of joy”, or an unkind word can be a “knife to the heart”.
+We can “speak from the heart”, “sing our heart out”, feel our heart is “full of joy” and “bursting” with emotion.
+An “open-hearted” person is one without guile, and a “big-hearted” one is full of kindness.
+An unkind word can be a “knife to the heart”, and the loss of love can leave us “heartbroken”.
 A writer strives to develop her “authentic voice”; she may “give voice” to her true feelings; a trusted political figure may become the “voice of a nation”.
 All these – perhaps over-familiar – phrases reveal how closely we associate the voice and the heart with authenticity, integrity, truth, spontaneity, and depth of feeling.
-As social creatures, revealing what is “closest to our hearts” is another way in which we use our voice make connections and bond with one another.
+As social creatures, revealing what is “closest to our heart” is another way in which we use our voice make connections and bond with one another.

 So, when did you last “listen” to your own heart?
 What is it telling you now – is it “filled with anticipation” or perhaps “sinking” at the thought of another fascinating, insightful (and long) blog post from me?
 Maybe you are completely aware of your own emotional state at all times.
 Maybe you never “swallow” your own feelings, or “choke” back tears, maybe your heart is always in full view “on your sleeve”.